Expert Advice/Planning 101/Hiring VendorsArrowHiring Vendors

 Race the Clock

-Abalos offers an added service called a same-day edit, which is a three-to-five minute highlight reel of the day so far up to the end of the ceremony that’s shown during the reception, usually before the dancing starts.
+Abalos offers an added service called a same-day edit, which is a three-to-five minute highlight reel of the day so far up to the end of the ceremony that’s shown as a sneak peek during the reception, usually before the dancing starts.
 His two other shooters will continue filming after the ceremony.
 At the same time, Abalos holes up somewhere on site (a closet, sometimes) and furiously edits the short video, usually in four to five hours.
 (He finishes in about three and a half to four hours.)

 The best part is seeing the couple’s reactions to the highlight reel: “My main goal is to make the groom cry.”
-And he hopes that it’s a huge hit with guests.
+And he hopes that it’s a huge hit with wedding guests.
 “They start tripping out when they see the bride getting ready.
 They're like, ‘Wait, this is today?!
 There’s no way!’
 And they start going crazy.
 You already get that instant gratification.”
 He vividly remembers the first time he saw a same-day edit at a wedding: “I was flipping out, like, ‘Whoa!
 Did I just see that?’
 I was floored—and I wanted to do that!”

 But, he admits that it’s the most stressful aspect of his business.
 “I’m like on a time crunch, and trying to edit flawlessly is hard.”
 As he’s shooting, he makes a note of the shots he’ll want to include in the highlight reel (and he asks his other shooters to do the same), so he can easily find them later.
 He taught himself to do a same-day edit on his own, practicing at home to improve his time and the editing quality.
 “I love the same-day edit, but the preparation for it is scary.
 When I wake up, I'm already on edge.”